meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 - Requires skill, concentration and perserverence
 - Those with autotelic personalities report more frequent experiences of happiness.
 How to achieve flow:
-Create conditions that allow for full angagement
+Create conditions that allow for full angagement in activities

 ### Material Rewards
 Why aren't they enough?
 - Escalation of expectations